klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S01_What_are_accelerators.md

 -   NVIDIA Data Center series (previously also called the Tesla series).
-These started of as basically a more reliable version of the NVIDIA GeForce and Quadro GPUs, but currently, with the Ada Lovelace GPUs and Hopper GPGPUs these lines start to diverge a bit (and even before, the cards really meant for supercomputing had more hardware on them for double precision floating point computations).
+These started of as basically a more reliable version of the NVIDIA GeForce and Quadro GPUs, but currently, with the Ada Lovelace GPUs and Hopper GPGPUs, these lines start to diverge a bit (and even before, the cards really meant for supercomputing had more hardware on them for double precision floating point computations).
-    Strictly speaking the NVIDIA architecture is a single instruction multiple data (SIMD) architecture but not one that uses explicit vector instructions, but the resulting capabilities are not really different from more regular vector computers (but then vector computers with an instruction set that also support scatter/gather instructions and predication, features that are missing from, e.g., the AVX/AVX2 instruction set).
+    Strictly speaking the NVIDIA architecture is a single instruction multiple data (SIMD) architecture and not one that uses explicit vector instructions, but the resulting capabilities are not really different from more regular vector computers (but then vector computers with an instruction set that also support scatter/gather instructions and predication, features that are missing from, e.g., the AVX/AVX2 instruction set).